Recipe: Pineapple Raspberry Popsicles

 Pineapple raspberry popsicles

-True, you can buy popsicles in any grocery store’s frozen foods section.
-But with many containing artificial colors and tons of sugar, why not try your hand at making your own?
-Plus, they’re super easy to boot!
-Our version contains just ripe fruit and coconut milk, making them good sources of vitamin C and healthy fatty acids.
+True, you could just buy a box of popsicles from the grocery store.
+But with so many containing artificial colors and tons of sugar, why not try your hand at making your own?
+Ours are super easy to make and only contain fruit and coconut milk — eliminating artificial additives and added sugars — making them deliciously good sources of vitamin C and healthy fatty acids.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy